MochiJump/MochiJump/README.md

 # MochiJump
-This project has been mothballed, although I am still coming back to it from time to time.
+This project has been mothballed, I'd like to clean up the code, however, it just isn't worth the time to do it at the moment

 ## Recent Changes